-Several Seattle University School of Law students are participating in our online student journals.
-Since the school year began, they have been gathering their thoughts and reflections about what it means to be a law student here: from classroom experiences to juggling commitments to making the most of their legal educations.
+Seattle University School of Law's Admission Fellows are participating in our online student journals.
+Since the school year began, these current first and second-year students have been gathering their thoughts and reflections about what it means to be a law student here: from classroom experiences to juggling commitments to making the most of their legal educations.

 We invite you to travel through the year with the students as they share not only their confidences and anxieties but also their accomplishments and success strategies.
 Hear what it's like to be an Seattle University law student, as they candidly express views about not only law school, but also the law generally, and their professional aspirations.

-New entries will be available approximately every few weeks as students find time to squeeze their updates into their busy lives.
+New entries will be available periodically as students find time to squeeze their updates into their busy lives.

 Christine Sohn is from Tacoma, Washington.
 Prior to law school, she received her Bachelor of Arts degree in Classics and Bachelor of Science degree in Chemistry from Pacific Lutheran University.
 In 2020, she was named an inaugural Gregoire Fellow and a Washington State Law Scholar.
 Christine currently serves as the Managing Editor of Law Review and a mentor in the Asian Pacific Islander Law Students Association.
 In 2021, she was selected as a Kate Seabright Scholarship recipient for her strong commitment to increasing diversity and inclusion in the legal profession.
 Christine hopes to use her legal career to diversify the Seattle market, particularly in the realm of private practice.